Georgetown University: Student life

 The Georgetown undergraduate student body, at 6,926 As of 2016, is composed primarily of students from outside the District of Columbia area, with 33% of new 2016 students coming from the Mid-Atlantic states, 11% being international students, and the remainder coming from other areas of the U.S. The student body also represented 129 countries, with 11% being international, including over 330 undergraduate and 1,050 graduate students who chose to come to Georgetown as a study abroad destination in 2009–10.
 In 2014–2015, the racial diversity of the undergraduate student body was 57.0% white, 8.8% Asian, 6.2% black, and 7.5% Hispanic.
 The median family income of Georgetown students is $229,100, with 51% of students coming from the top 5% highest-earning families and 13.5% from the bottom 60%.
 55.1% of undergraduates are female.

-Although it is a Jesuit university, only 41% of the student body identify as Roman Catholic, while 22% identify as Protestant As of 2009.
+Although it is a Jesuit university, only 41% of the student body identify as Catholic, while 22% identify as Protestant As of 2009.
 Georgetown employs a full-time rabbi, as 6.5% of undergraduates are Jewish.
 It was the first U.S. college to have a full-time imam, to serve the over four hundred Muslims on campus, and in 2014, they appointed their first Hindu priest to serve a weekly community of around one hundred.
 Georgetown also sponsors student groups for Baháʼí, Buddhist, and Mormon traditions.
 The student body consists of both religious and non-religious students, and more than four-hundred freshmen and transfer students attend a nonreligious Ignatian retreat, called ESCAPE, annually.

 A 2007 survey of undergraduates also suggests that 62.8% are sexually active, while 6.2% identify as LGBTQ.
-Discrimination can be an issue on campus, and three quarters of a 2009 survey considered homophobia a campus problem.
+Three quarters of a 2009 survey considered homophobia a campus problem.
 Newsweek, however, rated Georgetown among its top "Gay-Friendly Schools" in 2010.

-A survey by the school in 2016 showed that 31% of females undergraduates reported experiencing unwanted sexual contact, and 86% of LGBTQ students reported some form of sexual harassment at the college.
+A survey by the school in 2016 showed that 31% of female undergraduates reported experiencing unwanted sexual contact, and 86% of LGBTQ students reported some form of sexual harassment at the college.
 In 2011, College Magazine ranked Georgetown as the tenth most hipster U.S. college, while People for the Ethical Treatment of Animals considered it the third most vegan friendly small U.S. school.

 Almost all undergraduates attend full-time.
 A majority of undergraduates, 76%, live on-campus in several dormitories and apartment complexes, including all underclassmen.
 As of 2011, 1255 undergraduates and 339 graduate students live off-campus, mostly in the Georgetown, Glover Park, Burleith, and Foxhall neighborhoods.
-Although many of the university's hall directors and area coordinators attend graduate level courses, on-campus housing is not available for main campus graduate students.
-The school hopes to build such housing by 2020.
-All students in the Medical School live off-campus, most in the surrounding neighborhoods, with some in Northern Virginia and elsewhere through the region.
+Since Fall 2022, housing is available for on-campus graduate students at 55 H St. NW, which is 30 minute from the Hilltop campus via the Georgetown University Transportation Shuttle (GUTS).
+Students at the Law Center are accommodated at the Gewirz Student Center.
+All students in the Medical School live off-campus, most in the surrounding neighborhoods, with some in Northern Virginia and elsewhere through the DMV region.